-Thanks to those who messaged me on Facebook to let me know what you’re interested in reading when it comes to cruising, this month’s cruise blog is comparing small ships to big ships.
+Thanks to those who messaged me on Facebook to let me know what you’re interested in reading when it comes to cruising, this post compares small ships to big ships and looks at the pros and cons of both.

 The size of ship affects many aspects of your cruise: the number of passengers you’ll be holidaying with, the amount of activities onboard, the amount of restaurants and therefore food choices available, the price, the ports you’ll call at and the ambience.